S-PScripts/kah-fork/README.md

-fork of kah
+fork of damix's repo
-doing some testing with damix's repo
+i reorganised some stuff